 Loss of bone density

 Dense bones are harder to break and are therefore considered healthier than less dense ones.
 A lack of estrogen results in more brittle bones.
-This can make a woman prone to osteoporosis, or thin bones.
+This

 Increased risk for cardiovascular disease

 The lack of estrogen due to early menopause can result in thinning vaginal tissues.
-This can result in increased risk for urinary incontinence, especially when coughing, laughing, or lifting heavy objects.
+This can result in an increased risk for urinary incontinence, especially when coughing, laughing, or lifting heavy objects.

 Affected sexual activity

-The lack of lubrication due to thinning of the vaginal tissues can affect sexual function.
-A woman may have a lack of sexual desire, as well as reduced vaginal lubrication.
+The lack of lubrication due to thinning of the vaginal tissues can

-This therapy means taking estrogen and other hormones, that are similar to the body’s natural hormones, to reduce menopause symptoms.
+This therapy means taking estrogen and other hormones that are similar to the body’s natural hormones, to reduce menopause symptoms.

-- Avoiding spicy and hot-temperature foods.
-These foods can increase the likelihood of a hot flash.
+- Avoiding spicy and hot-temperature foods: These foods can increase the likelihood of a hot flash.
 Hot weather and stressful events raise the likelihood of hot flashes, as well.

-- Keeping the bedroom cool.
-Using a fan and keeping the temperature low can ensure a more comfortable sleep.
+- Keeping the bedroom cool: Using a fan and keeping the temperature low can ensure a more comfortable sleep.

-- Using a water-based lubricant during sex.
-This can reduce painful sex due to lack of vaginal lubrication.
+- Using a water-based lubricant during sex: This can reduce painful sex due to lack of vaginal lubrication.